MisterTigre/Project-INTERACT/documentation/public_api/story.md

 {
-    "id": "str", // Optional, an identifier to this event (can be used with goto) "moduleId": "str", // The identifier of a module "msg": "str", // The message to send the module (see module messages) "payload": "object" // The payload of the message (see module messages) }
+    "id": "str", // Optional, an identifier to this event (can be used with goto) "moduleId": "str", // The identifier of a module "delay": "number", // The time in miliseconds to wait before doing the action "msg": "str", // The message to send the module (see module messages) "payload": "object" // The payload of the message (see module messages) }